liu-mengyang/rust-mmdeploy/README.md

 ### Rotated detector API

-Deploy pose detection models converted by MMDeploy.
+Deploy rotated detection models converted by MMDeploy.

 The example deploys a RetinaNet model converted by ONNXRUNTIME target on CPU device.

 Before deploying, please follow the guidance from MMDeploy [documentation](https://mmdeploy.readthedocs.io/en/latest/get_started.html#convert-model) to install it and convert an appropriate model in `../mmdeploy_model/retinanet`.
-An optional operation required to fetch MMSegmentation codebase into `../mmrotate/`.
+An optional operation required to fetch MMRotate codebase into `../mmrotate/`.
 In this example, we use demo-image from it.

 ```bash
 cargo run --example rotated_detector cpu ../mmdeploy_model/retinanet ../mmrotate/demo/demo.jpg